Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Mask-Map-and-Detail-Map.md

 ## Detail map

+The detail map allow you to overlay a second set of textures on top of the base surface information.
+Typically, the detail map would be scaled several times across the object’s surface to add small details to a material.
-The detail map contains two grayscale Textures and one two-component Texture, which is the Material's normal map.
+The detail map contains two grayscale Textures and one two-component Texture, which is the Material's detail normal map.
+When importing the texture, make sure the `sRGB` checkbox is not ticked in the Import Settings.

 | **Color channel** | **Map**            |
 | ----------------- | ------------------ |